se7enxweb/syndication/INSTALL.md

 2. Import the DB definition in <exponential>/<extension dir>/syndication/sql/mysql.sql

+3. Optional but recommended.
+Install the provided code diff changes documented into a kernel override class (a great feature to add to this solution in the future), [kernel_patch/addrelated.diff](kernel_patch/addrelated.diff).
+We recommend a kernel override class instead of manually patching the kernel which is a poor long term solution which affects future upgrades, maintenance and support.

-3. Enable the extension in the admin interface, or add to `settings/override/site.ini.append.php` `   [ExtensionSettings] ActiveExtensions[]=syndication`
+4. Enable the extension in the admin interface, or add to `settings/override/site.ini.append.php` `   [ExtensionSettings] ActiveExtensions[]=syndication`